rshaurya/pulse/README.md

 PULSE is a self-hosted, continuous-learning recommendation engine.
 It is your personal autonomous researcher, waking up daily, hunting the web and academic journals for content tailored to your exact interests, summarizing the noise, and delivering a highly personalized digest straight to your inbox.

+**Link of PULSE goes here**

-## 📖 The Story Behind PULSE
+## The Story Behind PULSE

 Keeping up with tech and AI research right now feels overwhelming (atleast for me).

 Every day, there are lots of new papers, hundreds of blog posts, and thousands of tweets.
-I built PULSE because I was suffering from severe information overload.
-I didn't want to spend 2 hours a day scrolling through X or HackerNews trying to find signal in the noise.
-I wanted a machine to do it for me.
+I built PULSE because I was suffering from information overload.
+I didn't want to spend 2 hours a day scrolling through X or Reddit or the news trying to keep up with the industry.
+I wanted to automate it.

-I didn't want a generic newsletter.
-I wanted an AI that deeply understood *my* *specific* current interests, read the internet for me, dropped the garbage content, and gave me just the technical abstracts I actually needed to learn (And I couldn't find a good resource to stay updated, if you are using something like that, please let me know).
+I didn't go with news letters because I thought that I'll still miss something lol.
+I wanted information according to *my* *specific* current interests.
+(And I couldn't find a good resource to stay updated, if you are using something like that, please let me know).
 That's how PULSE was born.

-## 🎯 Who is this for? (v0.1 Personal Edition)

-Currently, PULSE is heavily geared toward **Developers and Researchers, tech people in general**.
+## v0.2 Upgrades
+The v0.2 release focuses on system resilience, data security, and multi-tenant scaling.
+* **Passwordless Authentication:** Implemented a secure Magic Link (JWT) login system to eliminate password fatigue and securely establish user sessions.
+* **API Encryption:** Third-party API keys (Groq, Tavily) are not stored in plain text.
+They are secured in PostgreSQL using an **AES-128 Fernet Encryption Engine** and are only decrypted into memory during a user's specific processing loop.
+* **Decoupled Orchestration:** Ingestion (write path) and Retireval (read path) are fully separated.
+  * **2:00 AM UTC:** The autonomous crawler wakes up, decrypts keys, sends out API requests (RSS, OpenAlex, Tavily, Groq), processes embeddings, and stores vectors.
+  * **6:00 AM UTC:** The Dispatcher wakes up, runs a semantic similarity search against Qdrant, filters out previously sent articles via a PostgreSQL ledger, and dispatches the email.
+* **Resilient LLM Pipelines:** Built with Fault Isolation and Exponential Backoff in order to handle LLM provider rate limits (429s) without crashing the ingestion server.
+* **Concept Drift (Sliding Window):** The user's  "brain" dynamically tunes itself based on feedback via email webhooks.
+To prevent LLM prompt bloat, the PostgreSQL arrays use a sliding window, automatically forgetting old interests as new ones are explored.
+* **Semantic Gatekeeping:** Qdrant payload indexing (`user_id` as KEYWORD) guarantees O(1) lookup speeds, and a `0.40` Cosine Similarity threshold ensures the system refuses to send irrelevant articles.

+## Tech Stack
+* **API Framework:** FastAPI (Python 3.11)
+* **Relational Database:** PostgreSQL & SQLModel (Connection Pooled)
+* **Vector Database:** Qdrant (Semantic Search & Payloads)
+* **Embeddings:** FastEmbed (384-dimensional vectors, running locally on CPU)
+* **LLM Engine:** Groq API (Llama-3 for high-speed, low-cost summarization)
+* **Task Scheduling:** APScheduler (Async Background Workers)
+* **Infrastructure:** Docker & Docker Compose (Deployed on DigitalOcean)

+## Past versions

-Because this is the "Personal Edition" (v0.1), there is no graphical user interface (GUI) yet.
-You configure your "brain" using a local JSON file, and you boot the engine using Docker.
-If you are comfortable with `.env` files, API keys, and terminals, you can have this running on your local machine in a few minutes.
+* **v0.1 - The Personal Edition:** was geared toward people who were comfortable with local env setups.
+It lacked a GUI.
+One had to configure your "brain" using a local JSON file, and then boot the engine using Docker.
+This version had `.env` files, API keys, etc. and PULSE would run on their local machine.

+* **v0.2:** is for everyone :) v0.2 has a UI and is deployed fully.
+Other architectural upgrades are mentioned above.

 ---

-## ⚙️ How to Use PULSE
+## How to Use PULSE

-### The Tech Stack
-* **Backend:** FastAPI (Python)
-* **LLM Engine:** Groq
-* **Vector Database:** Qdrant
-* **Discovery:** Tavily API & OpenAlex API

 ### Quick Start Setup